-Lawrence Wright's book is so ludicrous it belongs in a supermarket tabloid.
+Mr. Wright's book is so ludicrous it belongs in a supermarket tabloid.
 The book is an error-filled, unsubstantiated bigoted anti-Scientology book.
 The Church has produced a white paper to identify some of the more than 200 errors so far discovered in Mr. Wright’s book.
 British and Canadian publishers have already chosen not to print it, which speaks volumes about their confidence in its factual accuracy.

 In a letter of October 14, 2011, a full 15 months before publication, the Church offered full cooperation to answer any questions so as to provide all information Mr. Wright would need to accurately represent the religion, the Church, its leadership and Founder.
-The Church repeated this request fifteen times, as many of the letters went entirely unanswered while others resulted in only about a dozen “fact-checks” consisting of obscure or mundane subjects out of context, such as:
+The Church repeated this request fifteen times, as many of the letters went entirely unanswered while others resulted in only about a dozen “fact-checks” consisting of question about obscure or mundane subjects out of context, such as:

 When Mr. Wright’s bias was pointed out to him, he falsely accused the Church of bizarre actions based on not a single fact and went silent when asked to support his accusations.

 Mr. Wright showed the Church he had no interest in the facts, only the lies and exaggerations being fed to him by angry, bitter sources with agendas based on hatred and revenge.
 The result is a biased work, more fiction than fact.